longpractice/CheatSheets/CppAtomic.md

 Eg: a read of an object that follows a write to that object in the same thread must either return the value written or another value that occurs later in the modification order.

-## std::atomic_flag
+## `std::atomic_flag`

-lock_free. must initialize with ATOMIC_FLAG_INIT. can not be copied, moved, assigned,copy-assigned by another var with same type(apply to all atomic types since these ops include two atomic types and cannot be done atomically).
+lock_free. must initialize with ATOMIC_FLAG_INIT. can not be copied, moved, assigned,copy-assigned by another var with same type(apply to all atomic types since these ops include two atomic types and cannot be done lock-freely atomically).

-Only two operations(one of them is destruction): clear, test_and_set.
+Only two operations: clear, test_and_set.

 Normally used as the build block of other type: